mvrdevelopment/spec/mvr-spec.md

 The DNS entry should point to the IP of the service running the websocket server.
 Clients that want to join this MVR Group need to connect with a web socket client (RFC 6455 — The WebSocket Protocol).

+## Packet definition

+All the packages define their payload as JSON documents (ISO/IEC 21778:2017).

+When in Websocket Mode, all message should be send send as text unless otherwise defined.

+When in Local Network Mode, all messages are send via TCP directly to the client.

 ## `MVR_JOIN` packet